 The goal is that 90% of persons living with HIV know their status; 90% of persons diagnosed with HIV are linked to care and retained in antiretroviral therapy; and 90% of persons retained in treatment have a HIV suppressed viral load.
-And as a result, there is at least a 50% reduction of new HIV infections in three years.
+And as a result, there is at least a 50% reduction of new HIV transmissions in three years.

-Providing that we are successful at implementing the 90/90/90/50 cascade model over the project period, we believe that our continue efforts will help us achieve our ultimate goal of zero new infections in Pinellas County, hence our name “Zero Pinellas”.
+Providing that we are successful at implementing the 90/90/90/50 cascade model over the project period, we believe that our continue efforts will help us achieve our ultimate goal of zero new transmissions in Pinellas County, hence our name “Zero Pinellas”.